 (1) This table is based upon information supplied by officers, directors and principal stockholders.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and sole investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on 8,565,264 shares of common stock outstanding on February 25, 2008, adjusted as required by rules promulgated by the SEC.
+Applicable percentages are based on 8,563,264 shares of common stock outstanding on February 25, 2009, adjusted as required by rules promulgated by the SEC.

-- (2) Includes 13,887 shares owned by Mr. Brubaker's spouse with respect to which Mr. Brubaker disclaims beneficial ownership.
+- (2) Includes 15,068 shares owned by Mr. Brubaker's spouse with respect to which Mr. Brubaker disclaims beneficial ownership.
 62,130 of these shares are pledged to secure indebtedness incurred for their acquisition.
 Mr. Brubaker retains voting power with respect to these pledged shares. - (3) 120,400 of these shares are pledged to secure indebtedness incurred for their acquisition.
-Mr. Stelljes retains voting power with respect to these pledged shares. - (4) Includes 252 shares owned by Mr. Gerson's spouse with respect to which Mr. Gerson disclaims beneficial ownership. - (5) This information has been obtained from a Schedule 13G/A filed by Avenir Corporation on February 14, 2008. - (6) This information has been obtained from a Schedule 13G/A filed by Prudential Financial, Inc. ("Prudential") on February 6, 2008.
-According to Prudential's filing, Prudential has sole voting and dispositive power over 138,000 shares and shared investment and dispositive power over 350,500 shares that it holds for its own benefit or for the benefit of its clients by its separate accounts, externally managed accounts, registered investment companies or other affiliates. - (7) This information has been obtained from a Schedule 13G/A filed jointly by CF Advisors, LLC, A. Alex Porter, Paul Orlin, Geoffrey Hulme and Jonathan W. Friedland on February 14, 2008, according to which CF Advisors, LLC shares voting and investment power with Messrs.
+Mr. Stelljes retains voting power with respect to these pledged shares. - (4) Mr. Brill served as our chief financial officer through his resignation on December 12, 2008.
+Our Board of Directors appointed Danielle Jones as chief financial officer on that date. - (5) Includes 252 shares owned by Mr. Gerson's spouse with respect to which Mr. Gerson disclaims beneficial ownership. - (6) This information has been obtained from a Schedule 13G/A filed by Avenir Corporation on February 14, 2008. - (7) This information has been obtained from a Schedule 13G/A filed by Prudential Financial, Inc. ("Prudential") on February 6, 2009 and a Schedule 13G/A filed by Jennison Associates LLC ("Jennison") on February 17, 2009.
+According to Prudential's filing, Prudential has sole voting and investment power over 139,400 shares, shared voting power over 490,626 shares and shared investment power over 514,426 shares that it holds for its own benefit or for the benefit of its clients by its separate accounts, externally managed accounts, registered investment companies or other affiliates.
+However, on the above mentioned Schedule 13G filed by Jennison, an indirect subsidiary of Prudential, Jennison disclosed that it has sole voting and investment power with respect to 630,026 of these shares. - (8) This information has been obtained from a Schedule 13G/A filed jointly by Porter Orlin LLC ("Porter Orlin"), A. Alex Porter, Paul Orlin, Geoffrey Hulme, Jonathan W. Friedland and C F Advisors, LLC on February 13, 2009, according to which Porter Orlin shares voting and investment power with CF Advisors, LLC and Messrs.
 Porter, Orlin, Hulme and Friedland with respect to these shares.